Cooperstown History

 • Jan 1990: Superbowl XXIV: 49ers beat Broncos

-• At first we didn't sell comics, so the initial name was just "Cooperstown" or "Cooperstown Cards"...
-Mom came up with this naming idea?
-I do recall it was unanimously decided that it was the perfect name for a baseball card store, with the hall of fame, and our last name.
+• At first, the business didn't sell comics, so the initial name was just "Cooperstown" or "Cooperstown Cards"...
+Kathy came up with this naming idea.
+It was unanimously decided that it was the perfect name for a baseball card store, matching the name of the the baseball hall of fame, and the families last name, Cooper.

-• I have great memories of You, Dad and I going out to East Bay on a school day to purchase the initial inventory of boxes/packs of cards...
-It was the perfect day... got to play hooky from school and spend thousands of dollars on boxes of sports cards.
+• Kathy, Mike and Jason go out to East Bay on a school day to purchase the initial inventory of boxes/packs of cards...
+It was the perfect day...
+Jason got to play hooky from school and spend thousands of dollars on boxes of sports cards.
 We spent probably half of my college savings in that one trip...
 I remember going through and picking out dozens of different wax boxes which would be our initial inventory of packs.
 Was that place in East Bay called "Capital Cards"?
 Or something else?
 I remember getting a giant receipt that day from them for everything we purchased...
 I wonder if that was kept?
 Do we possibly still have that receipt somewhere?

-• The inventory of individual cards was my personal collection at the start...
-I had several thousand cards by that point -- hundreds of Giants, A's, 49ers and Raiders cards that I had collected over the previous couple years... plus hundreds of other star player cards from all across the leagues.
-I remember going through and pricing each individual card before we opened... and organizing them in the display cases that we purchased for the store.
+• The inventory of individual cards was Jason's personal collection at the start...
+He had several thousand cards by that point -- hundreds of Giants, A's, 49ers and Raiders cards that he had collected over the previous couple years... plus hundreds of other star player cards from all across the leagues.
+Jason went through and priced each individual card before opening... and organized them in the display cases that were purchased for the store.

-• Opening Day: February XX, 1990?
+• Opening: February, 1990.
 (4910 Sonoma Hwy.)
-The first day of opening -- I remember that day pretty vividly.
-I rode my bike from school to the store with a couple friends from Rincon Valley Jr High, and within a few minutes of me getting there we had maybe 6-8 people, along with myself waiting outside.
-I didn't have a copy of the store key yet, so we waited for a couple minutes outside, but you (Mom) showed up pretty quickly, and we opened up the store for the first time.
-I do remember that the register wasn't yet set up...
+The first day of opening -- Jason rode his bike from school to the store with a couple friends from Rincon Valley Jr High, and within a few minutes of getting there we had maybe 6-8 people, along with Jason waiting outside.
+Jason didn't have a copy of the store key yet, so we waited for a couple minutes outside, but Kathy showed up pretty quickly, and we opened up the store for the first time.
+The register wasn't yet set up...
 But that we sold some packs and cards and saved the first dollar we made - to display it on the wall.

-• I would ride my blue BMX bike from school every day down to the store, and we would open from about ~2:30 until ~6:30 in the evening initially... and then open full days on the weekends.
-Sometimes I would open the store by myself after school... if Mom had to take care of Neil/Allie after school.
-I would do my school homework each day on the counters when there were no customers in the store.
+• Jason would ride his blue BMX bike from school every day down to the store, and open from about ~2:30pm until ~6:30pm in the evening initially... and then open full days on the weekends.
+Sometimes Jason would open the store by himself after school, when Kathy had to take care of the younger children after school.
+Jason would do his school homework each day on the counters when there were no customers in the store.

-• As I recall, Dad mostly just worked at Cooperstown on the weekends at first, as he was still holding down the fort at The Home Works during weekdays (Town and Country Center location)... and Ryan would occasionally come out... though he was only 10/11yrs old when we first opened.
-After a couple months, Mom started opening the store during the mornings, before I got out of school, then I would ride over after school each day and either take over the afternoon shift, or work with Mom until we closed.
+• Mike (father) mostly just worked at Cooperstown on the weekends at first, as he was still holding down the fort at The Home Works during weekdays (at Town and Country Center location)... and Ryan (younger brother) would occasionally come out... though he was only 10/11yrs old when the store first opened.
+After a couple months, Kathy started opening the store during the weekday mornings, before Jason got out of school, then Jason would ride over after school each day and either take over the afternoon shift, or work with Kathy until closure.

-• For the first year or so I was the primary person in charge of negotiating / trading / purchasing cards from customers, as I knew all their values and what the hot cards were.
-I remember adults would come into the store and if they wanted to trade or sell cards, they had to negotiate with me.
-I had a sort of photographic memory back then when it came to remembering the values of thousands of cards... down to the nickel.
-I would study those monthly Beckett card price guides religiously, and I knew the value of basically every card in the guides, and the trends of how cards had risen or fallen over the past year.
+• For the first couple years, Jason was the primary person in charge of negotiating / trading / purchasing cards from customers, as he was the only one who knew all their values and what the hot cards were.
+Adults would come into the store and if they wanted to trade or sell cards, they had to negotiate with Jason (13yrs old).
+Many adults thought that they would be able to take advantage of a 13yr old kid when buying/selling/trading, but Jason had excellend negotiation skills.
+He had a sort of photographic memory back then when it came to remembering the values of thousands of cards... down to the nickel.
+Jason would study the monthly Beckett card price guides religiously, and knew the value of virtually every sports card in the guides, and the trends of how cards had risen or fallen over the past year.
+Jason was also an avid follower of the sports, paying attention to which players were hot, and who the upcoming rookies were.

-• Initially we were mostly focused on baseball and football cards, but within about six months, we really started to expand more into basketball and hockey cards as well.
+• Initially Cooperstown was mostly focused on baseball and football cards, but within about six months, the store expanded more into basketball and hockey cards as well.
 We expanded our selection of early and mid '80s wax packs for all four major sports.
 Also, started expanding into other sports collectibles like signed baseballs and photos, and related merchandise like sports posters.
 Also, started selling candy / snacks.

-• About six to nine months in we started renting video games as well, which, initially was from my collection of Nintendo and Sega Genesis games, but then we started purchasing additional games just for rental purposes.
+• About six to nine months in Cooperstown started renting video games as well, which, initially was from Jason's collection of Nintendo and Sega Genesis games, but then we started purchasing additional games just for rental purposes.
+The game rental business quickly expanded.

-• We ate a lot of Heavenly Hamburger back then... like 4-5 days a week.
-We were friends with the people who worked there, and they would often give us free burgers, and we would reciprocate with free Nintendo video game rentals.
+• Jason and the family ate a lot of Heavenly Hamburger back then (the restaurant that shared a wall with Cooperstown)... like 4-5 days a week.
+The Coopers were friends with the people who worked there, and they would often give free burgers, and we would reciprocate with free Nintendo video game rentals.
 Dan and Shelly?..
 I believe their names were.

 1991:

-• We used to rent tables at local card trade shows around this time... every couple months there were trade shows at the fairgrounds, Days Inn, or other locations in Sonoma county, and we would set up a table (or two) at these shows and buy/sell/trade cards and advertise our store.
-We also did one big trade show in San Francisco at the Moscone center, which I recall was epic in size... with hundreds of vendors... we met a lot of new people in the business there.
-I think maybe Dad and I stayed in SF overnight for that show?
-I remember doing lots of negotiations at these trade shows, and often scouring the other tables before the shows opened to public -- and buying up stuff that I thought we could resell quickly and mark up for profit.
+• Cooperstown used to rent tables at local card trade shows around this time... every couple months there were trade shows at the fairgrounds, Days Inn, or other locations in Sonoma county, and Cooperstown would set up a table (or two) at these shows and buy/sell/trade cards and advertise our store.
+We also did one big trade show in San Francisco at the Moscone center, which was epic in size... with hundreds of vendors.
+We met a lot of new people in the business there.
+Mike and Jason stayed in San Francisco overnight for that show.
+We did lots of negotiations at these trade shows, and often scoured the other tables before the shows opened to public -- and bought up stuff that we could resell quickly and mark up for profit.

 • 1991 was the inaugural season of San Jose Sharks hockey... first NHL Bay Area hockey team.
-We had partial season tickets to the first season at SF Cow Palace.
+Mike and Jason had partial season tickets to the first season at SF Cow Palace.

 • We also used to get tips about Costco shipments around this time.
 We would go out early in the mornings with Executive/Business membership, and get in 30 minutes before general public, and run in as soon as they opened the doors to grab as many Upper Deck or Leaf Boxes as we could... or sometimes other products.
 Costco would sell them for cheaper than we could get from any of the other distributors we bought from... and some were in such high demand that Costco would sell out an entire palette of goods in 10-20 minutes.

-• June/July '91 - moved to the second location?
-(4918 A Sonoma Hwy), which was about twice the size (~600sq ft) - that's when we expanded into selling comics as well, and became "Cooperstown Comics and Cards".
-This was when the Home Works was really winding down, and there was only a few more months before you guys officially closed down the Home Works and Dad focused more full time at Cooperstown.
+• Summer '91 - moved to the second location.
+(4918 A Sonoma Hwy), which was just about 30ft away, but about twice the size (~600sq ft) - that's when we really expanded into selling comics as well, and became "Cooperstown Comics and Cards".
+This was when the Home Works was really winding down, and there was only a few more months before the parents officially closed down their other store, The Home Works and Mike focused more full time at Cooperstown.

 1992:

 • We converted the back room into an arcade in this second location after closing down the Home Works office.
-We had Street Fighter 2, Mortal Kombat, Mike Tyson's Punch Out, and a couple other of my favorite arcade games in that back room.
+We had all Jason's favorite games through the early/mid 90s, including Street Fighter 2, Mortal Kombat, Mike Tyson's Punch Out, and a couple other favorite arcade games in that back room.
 Our store became a regular hangout for many kids in the area.
 Met Chris Fraze in '93 through playing Street Fighter in back room.

 • In this second location, we also started selling some some role playing games and other misc collectible cards (non sports cards like Nascar racing cards, Boris Vallejo, etc).

-• Around this time is when Ryan started to come in and work more as well.. when he was ~13yrs old.
+• Around this time is when Ryan (younger brother) started to come in and work more as well.. when he was ~13yrs old.

 1993: